-Create Data Mining analysis
+Create Advanced Data Analysis

 Knowage supports advanced data analysis allowing you to extract knowledge from large volumes of data, to improve your decision-making and business strategies.
 In particular, Knowage Data Mining Engine integrates Python scripting capabilities.